 This is, I believe, how we should approach the big decisions we face as a community that cares about schools.

 I’m committed to listening to the needs and experiences of students, parents, and teachers and advocating for what they need.
 I have already met with more than a hundred parents, teachers, and administrators since I was appointed because I believe in accessible representation.
 I want people to know who I am and how to reach me.
 That’s why my direct contact information is what I put out there on my cards, website, all that.

 Beyond listening to and engaging the community in the decisions, I also bring some important perspectives.
 As a parent of elementary school kids, my family is living the decisions being made by the Board and will be for years to come.
 And I often see the potential impacts of certain topics differently than my colleagues, the majority of whom have no students currently in school.

 In addition to being a Trustee, I work full time, too, and know what both businesses and working parents face.
-I serve as IGT’s Global Diversity and Inclusion Manager, and a big part of my job is making sure our team members here and across the globe are treated fairly and respectfully.
+I most recently was IGT’s Global Diversity and Inclusion Manager, and a big part of my job is making sure our team members here and across the globe are treated fairly and respectfully.

 My husband and the boys and I like to enjoy all that our wonderful home here in the Truckee Meadows has to offer.
 We play in the lake, on the mountains, at the Discovery… this is a wonderful place.
 While I am committed to helping us improve, I think it’s important to recognize that we have great teachers and school staff, and that we only get better by working with each other, which is what I am focused on doing.